The Dinosaur opens with Dan giving a skyward scream, the episode ends with a dinosaur giving one (well skyward rawr).

 When the show was Un-Cancelled, the last image of the DCAU is Superman, Wonder Woman, and Batman racing towards the screen, with a final zoom in on the Bat-symbol.
 It isn't a perfect Bookend, but this means that the DCAU began and ended with Batman.

-The episode Batman The Animated Series Jokers Favor begins with Charlie unhappy with his mundane life and the perspective of eating meatloaf for dinner, and ends with him happily going home even when his wife Bonnie serves him meatloaf.
-There is also the scenes that show Joker menacing Charlie at the end of the first act, that has a mirror on the scene of the last act of Charlie menacing The Joker (see the image at Hourglass Plot).
+The episode Joker's Favor" begins with Charlie unhappy with his mundane life and the perspective of eating meatloaf for dinner, and ends with him happily going home even when his wife Bonnie serves him meatloaf.
+There is also the scenes that show Joker menacing Charlie at the end of the first act, that has a mirror on the scene of the last act of Charlie menacing the Joker (see the image at Hourglass Plot).

 The My Little Pony episode Bright Lights begins with Knight Shade giving a concert near Paradise Estate.
 The episode ends the same way, except Baby Half Note, Baby Lofty and Baby Heart Throb get to be Knight Shade's backup singers/dancers.

 Avatar: The Last Airbender ends the second season as it starts off with the first season: Katara looking overhead and carrying a comatose Aang in her arms.
 The first scenario is positive, finding the boy in the glacier for the first time to be revived, whilst the latter is generally negative suggesting a total opposite that Aang is dying.

 The War began and ended with the arrival of Sozin's Comet: The first time heralded the genocide of the Air Nomads, and the second time heralded their final member defeating the Firelord and ending the war.

 The episode "Zuko Alone" begins with Zuko riding on his ostrich-horse, angsting and alone, and ends with (you guessed it) Zuko riding on his ostrich-horse, angsting and alone.